Adam, peace be upon him

 Ibn Kathīr sums up answers to the first question as follows: “Paradise was forbidden to Shayṭān as a place of honor, but with regard to stealing and affront and humiliation the possibility of his entrance cannot be excluded; this is why some scholars have said—and it is also said in the Torah—that he entered Paradise sitting on the mouth of a serpent.
 Others say: It is possible that he cast his whispering into the hearts of Ādam and his wife while he was outside the gate of Paradise” (Tafsīr, sub Q 2:35-36).

-Regarding the second question, al-Rāzī provides a summary of various positions with reference to the presumed infallibility of the Prophets (ʿiṣma), and then states his own opinion: “Our view is that Ādam, upon him peace, ate from the forbidden tree before prophethood was bestowed upon him” (Tafsīr, sub Q 20:120).
+Regarding the second question, al-Rāzī provides a summary of various positions with reference to this event and the creedal belief of infallibility of the Prophets (ʿiṣma), and then states his own opinion: “Our view is that Ādam, upon him peace, ate from the forbidden tree before prophethood was bestowed upon him” (Tafsīr, sub Q 20:120).
 With regard to the Qurʾānic description of the deed itself, And so Ādam disobeyed his Lord and lost his way (Q 20:121), al-Rāzī disagrees on linguistic grounds with those who limit the applicability of the word disobeyed (ʿaṣā) to grave sins (kabāʾir, see Enormities).
 He concludes as follows:

 Regarding the forbidden tree from which Ādam and his wife ate, al-Ṭabarī, al-Rāzī, al-Qurṭubī, Ibn Kathīr, and other exegetes indicate various possibilities, including a grape, a fig, or a head of grain, but al-Ṭabarī closes his discussion of the question by saying: “Allah informed His servants that Ādam and his wife ate from the tree which was forbidden to them.
 By eating what they ate, they committed a sin. (…) But Allah has not provided to His servants, to whom the Qurʾān is addressed, any indication of which tree in Paradise Ādam was forbidden to approach….
 The exegetes differ about its name and there is neither any real benefit in knowing nor any harm in not knowing it, so what is the point in searching for it?
 And Allah knows best.”
 Both al-Rāzī and Ibn Kathīr concur (see their Tafsīrs, sub Q 2:35).